beginning of content

 • Urinary incontinence, or poor bladder control, is very common.

-• Symptoms can range from occasionally leaking some urine, to wetting yourself.
+• Symptoms can range from occasionally leaking some urine to wetting yourself.

 What is urinary incontinence?

-There are different types of urinary incontinence, each with different causes and treatments:
+There are different types of urinary incontinence, each with different causes and treatments.

-What are the symptoms of urinary incontinence?
+What symptoms are related to urinary incontinence?

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-How is urinary incontinence diagnosed?
+How is the cause of urinary incontinence diagnosed?

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.